 9. Strategy.
 Decide on your aims and how to achieve them.
 One or two days?
 Pre-placed bivi gear.
 Talk to people who have done the ridge and research it as much as possible.

 10. Tactics.
 Remain flexible, since the main aim is to finish the ridge.
 Bypasses (such as avoiding Bidein by contouring round from Bealach Harta to Bealach na Glaic Moire) may save the day.
 We were quite happy to bypass the crux exit from the TD Gap.
 The start and finish points are obvious but what you do in between is very much up to you.

 Whatever you do, enjoy the Cuillin in winter.
 It’s a very special place and well worth a visit even if you are not an experienced climber.
 Coire Lagan is a straight forward walk and peaks such as Bruach na Frithe or Sgurr na Banachdich provide wonderful views and no real technical difficulties other than the ability to use crampons and an ice axe should conditions dictate.

-The new guidebook by Cicerone has a chapter on the winter ridge, which should provide all the information an experienced team needs.
+Skye's Cuillin Ridge Traverse has a chapter on the winter ridge, which should provide all the information an experienced team needs.

 - Author activities

 - About an area

 To read more articles like this get our newsletter